DavidAnson/markdownlint/README.md

 ## Configuration

 Text passed to `markdownlint` is parsed as Markdown, analyzed, and any issues reported.
-Two kinds of text are ignored:
+Two kinds of text are ignored by most rules:

 - [HTML comments](https://www.w3.org/TR/html5/syntax.html#comments)
 - [Front matter](https://jekyllrb.com/docs/frontmatter/) (see